pypeaday/eol-dr/checklist.md

 Jeremy will be the biggest help here

-1. All the services I run can be managed at portainer.paynepride.com EXCEPT FOR PAPERLESS.
+1. All the services I run can be managed at portainer.paynepride.com.
 Remember that you have to be on our network (wireguard, local, or tailscale) to login.

-   - Keep the Nextcloud, Dashy, and Bitwarden containers up until Jeremy says they can go down
+   - Keep the Nextcloud, Dashy, Jellyfin, and Paperless containers up.
+   - You'll want to move anything from Nextcloud probably to Proton Drive and use that like Google Drive.
+The Proton subscription autorenews on a privacy.com card so I'd say lean into it.
+You can keep Jellyfin up, maybe Hall will know enough to manage it after I died?
+You should login to paperless (link in Dashy, only available on network) and get all the documents out of it. @Jeremy - you could copy the raw pdfs from the filesystem over to nextcloud... maybe I'll have a python script to do that [here???](TODO)
    - Go through the other services one by one and turn them off (do this like at the end)

 2. Church uses Nextcloud.
 The data is on 1 or 2 computers at church so they